 The very title of the exhibition, Serendipity Revealed, echoes the duplicity of Sri Lanka, ‘It is touching on the idea of this double-edged sword,’ says Annoushka Hempel, curator of the exhibition and co-founder/director of CAB, ‘on the one hand, Sri Lanka is a very serendipitous country – things just happen there, it is magical the way things come together.
 Yet there is such a paradox, it is quite violent – historically.
 Each artist has their own story to tell, their own take on Sri Lanka, which is in every instance candid and captivating.
 The stories the artists are telling are stories you will not read in the press, or even in literature.
 This is both because of censorship, and because these are deeply personal and emotional stories and in some cases very painful’.

-Female artists are well represented in this exhibition.
+Female artists are well represented in this exhibition or Sri Lankan contemporary art.
 A nomad artist, Cora De Lang spent six years living and working in Sri Lanka.
 In her series of embellished found objects, Envelopes, she explores the notion of journey.
 Each well-travelled, well-handled envelope on display has an individual history and story to be told.
 Of Sri Lankan Tamil and Swedish descent, Nina Mangalanayagam uses analogue photography to explore her unfixed identity.
 ‘My work deals with the idea of family in a world where families are dispersed over the globe.’
 She says, ‘I use the personal as a starting point from where to explore wider issues such as cultural difference, belonging and questions of identity’.

 Mahen Perera’s manipulated found objects demand to be touched, ‘I like the idea that they have a braille-like quality about them’, he says, ‘My process is very atomistic, very primal’.
 Perera adds to and develops his sculptures using a variety of techniques.
 Pieces that started as debris or scraps of material take on new dimensions once afforded a highly polished surface or a textured patina.
 The resultant works have a residual, archaeological feel to them.